srirasha/mongo-rice/README.md

 builder.Services.AddMongoRice(new MongoConfiguration(){ ConnectionString = "myConnectionString", Database = "myDatabase" });
 ```
 That will be useful to automatically inject all your IMongoRiceRepository without declaring them on the services handler.

+# Dependencies

+MongoRice works with [AutoMapper](https://github.com/AutoMapper/AutoMapper) in order to map your documents into your entities.

 # Usage